 Life’s a beach in El Nido

 Tuck into breakfast in the palm-shaded shores of your beach camp, and drink up these last few hours on your own island haven.
 There’s a hammock nearby with your name on.
-Then, take a languorous sail back to El Nido, where you can retreat to the same lovely hotel that you stayed in a few days ago.
+Then, after a final island lunch, take a languorous sail back to El Nido, where you can retreat to the same lovely hotel that you stayed in a few days ago.
 You’ve embraced the shipwrecked lifestyle but now it’s time to return to the land of hot showers and air conditioning.
 This afternoon is yours to do as you please in the island town; embrace the barefoot lifestyle.
 There are some great beach-side bars nearby, as well as an emerging foodie scene, with Filipino and international cuisine up for grabs.
 Come dive into a delicious helping of sunset views, live reggae music and moreish fresh fruit cocktails.Read more

 Today is a day of freedom to do exactly as you please.
 This is your chance to live your best beach life in the sun-soaked straits of El Nido.
 We suggest more snorkeling (take advantage of the clearest waters known to mankind) or flexing your beach volleyball skills with your Flashpacker team at the ready.
 You might also want to join locally-run kayak expeditions to nearby lagoons.
 Cathedral caves, with their majestic tall ceilings, are another highlight on El Nido.
 If you’re feeling particularly active, you could hike to the top of Taraw Peak for sweeping views of Bacuit Bay, or clamber through the jungle to the Nagkalit-kalit Falls.
 Then again, you can always simply sprawl out on one of the many glorious beaches with a beer and a captivating book for company.
 In the evening, refamiliarise yourself with a string of laid-back beach bars, your Flash Pack pals in tow.Read more